Dark theme with Stitches

-Just as an experiment to test out Stitches, I decided to swap out styled-component with @stitches/react.
-I wanted to explore how easy the migration would be and what was required to support my site's dark theme.
+As an experiment, I decided to swap out styled-component with @stitches/react to test out Stitches' developer experience and performance.
+I was also curious about the effort of migration and what was required to support my site's dark theme.

 Swapping components was very straightforward, especially with the help of the CSS-in-JS VS Code plugin.
 My initial reason for authoring my components using the tagged template literal method was to maintain closer compatibility with CSS.
-However, object styles are here to stay and are a safe and more versatile structure for storing styles.
+However, object styles are well supported the JS community and a versatile structure for storing styles.

 Back to the theming problem!
 The only other migration step was to update the theming layer.
 I followed the dark theme pattern well explained and shared from Josh Comaeu – thanks Josh!
-Using the Stitches getCssString helper, I was able to simplify my code a good bit.
+Using the Stitches getCssString helper, I simplifed my code a good bit.
 Stitches handles the addition of CSS custom properties based on your theme configuration, allowing me to remove the chunk of code that was manually handling this step.

 Here is the final required code used in the site's SRR step: